muxyz/website/micro.md

 dynamic command mapping for all services running on the platform.
 Turns any service instantly into a CLI command along with flag parsing for inputs.
 Includes support for multiple environments and namespaces, automatic refreshing of auth credentials, creating and running services, status info and log streaming, plus much, much more.

+**Dashboard**

+Explore, discover and consume services via a browser using Micro Web.
+The dashboard makes use of your env configuration to locate the server and provides dynamic form fill for services.

 **Environments**